Civil Rights Litigation

 - Discrimination and Harassment: Handle employment discrimination, sexual harassment, and workplace retaliation cases, working to secure fair compensation.

-- Police Brutality and Misconduct: Represent victims of unlawful force and other violations by law enforcement, including excessive force, racial profiling, and unlawful searches.
+- Police Misconduct: Represent victims of excessive force, racial profiling, unlawful searches, and other civil rights violations by law enforcement.

 - Unlawful Arrests: Defend clients detained or arrested without probable cause or legal justification.